Favourited 402 times

-My name is Jordie, one year ago I returned to the central Italian countryside after almost 20 years away and abroad working as anthropologist, documentary filmmaker, reporter and transmedia author.
+My name is Jordie, two years ago I returned to the central Italian countryside after almost 20 years away and abroad working as anthropologist, documentary filmmaker, reporter and transmedia author.
 After leaving the countryside at 18 I lived and studied in Rome, then left for the UK and during 18 years also lived shorter periods in Peru, Rwanda, Afghanistan, Madagascar, Cape Verde and Belgium.

 I grew up and spent up to high school here, in Ficulle, a little medieval town of 1600 inhabitants in the Umbrian hills.

 Italy can be a tough country to live in, especially in the current political climate, but I decided here is where I want to live a life geared towards quality, surrounded by nature, animals, organic homegrown food and so on.

 I took over a country house from my family and run an organic farm.
 We grow hazelnuts, spelt, truffles, olives, hemp, artichokes and much mores, we have a vegetable garden running all year round and many fruit trees.
 The place is surrounded by woodland and a river runs just hundred meters away.
 The house and surroundings are slowly shaping up, but being alone with just the help of a few friends once in a while, I am looking for a few people that want to spend the autumn here with me and give me a hand :-)